Section I: Basics

 Here is a little history of these netbooks:

-8. Our netbook activities, as long as things go as planned, continued with Quoth the Raven being an annual publication.
-More FoS domains reports (aka Gazetteers) are also on the works.
+8. Our netbook activities, as long as things go as planned, are to continue with Quoth the Raven being an annual publication.
+More FoS domain reports (a.k.a.
+Gazetteers) are also in the works.

 Please see our message boards for more information on how to collaborate with us on these great projects.